 In terms of the old and now defunct mob of Buffalo, Stefano Magaddino was the leader of the former family as he was one of the country’s longest serving heads of any mob family in the United States.
 The Buffalo family had deep ties in Canada and with New York City, and allegedly controlled territory in Western New York, Pennsylvania, Ohio and Canada.

 Mob Cities: Chicago

-One of the largest Italian populations in the country was based in the city of Chicago as the population reached almost 100,000 by the early 1900s, many living in the city’s Near West Side community.
+One of the largest Italian populations in the country was based in the city of Chicago.
+At its peak, the population reached almost 100,000 by the early 1900s, many living in the city’s Near West Side community.
 The railroad, the stockyards, and other labor employment opportunities helped provide opportunities for many Italians.
-This led to the growth of the Italian population as the increase led to an expansion into the Chicago suburban communities like Cicero.
+This led to the growth of the Italian population as the increase led to an expansion into Chicago suburban communities like Cicero.

 Outside the law-abiding Italians of Chicago, the most famous gangster of all-time is without of a doubt Al Capone, along with his notorious counterpart of Frank Nitti.
 While only being able to control the streets of Chicago for about a decade before he was incarcerated, Al Capone’s reign was ruthless.

 Still to this day his actions as the leader of The Outfit are some of the most memorable moments in the history of the mob, one being the St. Valentine’s Day Massacre.
 Even though he was not the first leader of the family, since there was Johnny Torrio and others, Al Capone was the most notorious and the most influential leader of Chicago’s mob scene.
 The Outfit at its peak controlled Chicago as well had power in other Midwestern cities, like Milwaukee or St. Louis.